Chinese Markets Lead Global Stocks Lower

 International markets fell, after Chinese data showed pockets of weakness even as the world's second-largest economy returned to growth.

-By early afternoon on Thursday in Hong Kong, the Hang Seng retreated 1.4%.
-The Shanghai Composite fell 2.1%, while Japan's Nikkei 225 and Australia's S&P/ASX 200 both lost about 0.8%.
+The Shanghai Composite fell 4.5% Thursday, its steepest percent fall since February.
+The Hang Seng retreated 1.8%, while Japan's Nikkei 225 and Australia's S&P/ASX 200 both lost about 0.8%.
 South Korea's Kospi Composite was down 0.9%

+Futures tied to the S&P 500 fell 0.6%, indicating that stocks could come under pressure after the New York opening bell.
+The pan-continental Stoxx Europe 600 declined 0.8%.

 China's economy grew a larger-than-expected 3.2% in the second quarter, statistics showed Thursday, after a historic contraction in the first three months of the year due to coronavirus shutdowns across the country.